aaryasameer/R-scripts--mammalian-dormancy/README.md

-# R script- mammalian dormancy
+# Torpor strategies and activity pattern
 Figuring out if there is a connection between an animal's activity pattern (nocturnal/diurnal/crepuscular,etc.) and their ability to demonstrate dormancy
 ##files in this dataset
 packages used- readxl, ggplot2, dplyr